-Brain research reveals new link between high intensity exercise and appetiteJanuary 31st, 2014 in Health /
+Brain research reveals new link between high intensity exercise and appetiteJanuary 31st, 2014 by Kelly Potts in Health /

 High intensity exercise suppresses yearnings for unhealthy foods, a study by Aberdeen nutritionists has found.